bebzbzbz/Calculator-Project/README.md

 ## Installation & Setup

-You can play the game <a href="https://bz-rock-paper-scissors.vercel.app/" title="Play game in browser">here</a> in your local browser.
+You can check the calculator out <a href="https://bz-calculator-project.vercel.app/" title="See calculator in browser">here</a> in your local browser.
 To run the project locally, follow these steps:

 1. **Clone the repository:**
    ```bash